ioparaskev/onionmx/SRV.md

 1. [Directly in the postfix level](#configure-postfix)
 2. Through the [onionrouter script](postdns/onionrouter.py)
     - In yaml format in the `sources` folder
-        - Project already contains [a yaml file](sources/map.yml) which has some predefined mappings
+        - Project already contains [a yaml file](sources/map.yml) which has some predefined mappings.
+If you have installed the package, the file is in `/etc/onionrouter/onionrouter.d/mappings`
     - Anything in the `sources` folder will be treated as a yaml file serving the static resolution (multiple files supported)
     - To add your own mappings, you can create your own yaml file in the `sources` folder either manually or by running [the generation script you can find in this repository](scripts/map2postfix-transport.rb)

 # Configure postfix